GabrielJouet/Gabriel-Jouet/README.md

 ## Who I am?
 <p class="paragraph">
 	I am a French IT engineer student at CESI Lille in France.
 I am currently in my fourth year of IT Engineering out of five.
 	I spent most of my personnal time developing video games with the game engine Unity (I was using Game Maker Sutdio 2 before).
-I do not work alone, I created in 2017 with Antonin Jacob (check its works! <a href = "https://sheepybullet.itch.io/">sheepybullet.itch.io</a>) a video game development club called Wild Box Studio.
+Hopefully, I do not work alone, I created in 2017 with Antonin Jacob (check its works! <a href = "https://sheepybullet.itch.io/">sheepybullet.itch.io</a>) a video game development club called Wild Box Studio.
-	Most of my works and prototypes are related to Wild Box Studio, even if I make some prototypes (and write some novels) alone.
+	Most of my works and prototypes are related to this club, even if I make some prototypes (and write some novels) alone.

 	<br>